FOR IMMEDIATE RELEASE

 QPWB RECEIVES FINAL JUDGMENT IN SLIP AND FALL CASE FOR WALGREENS

 Premises Liability Defense

-MIAMI ― David M. Tarlow and Matthew McElligott attorneys in the Fort Lauderdale office of Quintairos, Prieto, Wood & Boyer, P.A., secured a Final Judgment based on the granting of a Summary Judgment in a slip and fall case in front of Judge Echarte in Miami.
+MIAMI ― David M. Tarlow, Managing Partner of the Fort Lauderdale office of Quintairos, Prieto, Wood & Boyer, P.A., secured a Final Judgment based on the granting of a Summary Judgment in a slip and fall case in front of Judge Echarte in Miami.

 Plaintiff was a sympathetic and likeable 76-year-old woman shopping at a Walgreens store with her adult special-needs daughter when she slipped and fell.
 As a result of the fall, she landed onto her face causing a laceration to her cornea, cervical herniations from C2/3 through C6/7; lumbar herniations from L2/3 through L5/S1; and a high grade articular tear of the supraspinatus tendon in Plaintiff’s left shoulder.
 Plaintiff underwent cervical and lumbar injections, and was recommended for a three-level cervical fusion, discectomy and fusion in her lumbar spine, and arthroscopic surgery on her left shoulder.

 In her Complaint, the Plaintiff alleged she slipped and fell on “food, trash, and/or a sticky foreign substance.”
 In deposition, Plaintiff testified that she slipped on trash dropped to the floor by another customer.
 Plaintiff also testified that the floor was dirty and that the store manager, when he responded to the incident, made an admission he knew the floor was dirty and had asked another employee to clean, but that the employee had not done so.
 Plaintiff further argued the store violated its own internal policies and procedures by failing to photograph the area where Plaintiff fell.